 - Zophar’s Music Domain — an emulation website dedicated to preserving video game music in its original form

 These files were then converted to mp3 (via wav/flac) using various sound chip emulators, including:

 - AY emulator for ZX Spectrum and Amstrad CPC music

 - M1 (using the bridgeM1 GUI) for arcade game music — there’s an excellent video by bitburner on how to rip music from MAME roms

-- XMPlay and a variety of plugins for everything else including Amiga (delix), Commodore 64 (SID plugin), Sega Mega Drive (VGM plugin), NES (NSFplug), and SNES (SNESamp), or anything downloaded from VGMrips (also VGM plugin).
+- XMPlay with an assortment of plugins for other platforms including Amiga (delix), Commodore 64 (SID plugin), Sega Mega Drive (VGM plugin), NES (NSFplug), and SNES (SNESamp), or anything downloaded from VGMrips (VGM plugin).